Lindsay-Renna/lindsay-renna-capstone/To-dos.md

 Must-do's :

-- sizing for selections (all components), tablet and desktop
+- sizing for selections (all components) - tablet and desktop sizing
 - validation on number of kids and ages
+- navbar links

 Want-to-do's :